ZM-87

-The ZM-87 Portable Laser Disturber is a Chinese electro-optic countermeasure neodymium laser device.
+The ZM-87 Portable Laser Disturber (ZM-87便携式激光干扰器) is a Chinese electro-optic countermeasure neodymium laser device.

+Design

 The ZM-87 was primarily intended to blind humans but was also reported to damage the photo-electric elements in laser rangefinders, videocameras and missile seekers.
 Roughly 22 of the devices were produced by the company Norinco before production ceased in 2000 as a result of the 1995 United Nations Protocol on Blinding Laser Weapons ban.

+Adoption

 The ZM-87 is notable as one of only a few laser weapons ever produced.
-Controversy has also surrounded the United States allegations of possible recent use by Russian, Chinese, and North Korean armed forces.
+Controversy has also surrounded the United States' allegations of possible recent use by Russian, Chinese, and North Korean armed forces.